unam3/docs/src/guide/essentials/conditional.md

 ## `v-show` {#v-show}

-Another option for conditionally displaying an element is the `v-show` directive.
-The usage is largely the same:
+Another option for conditionally displaying an element is the `v-show` directive:

 ```vue-html
 <h1 v-show="ok">Hello!</h1>